Five steps to gain a residence permit

 Before you can enrol at a university, you are required to pay the semester contribution via bank transfer (student union fees and semester ticket for public transport).
 You can find the exact amount in your letter of admission.

 Please do not forget to ask for a receipt as proof that you have paid this registration fee to the University of Augsburg respectively the Augsburg University of Applied Sciences.
 Only then you are able to enroll at your university.
-The Registrar’s Office ( Studentenkanzlei) will advise you as to which documents you are required to submit.
+The Registrar’s Office ( Studierendenkanzlei) will advise you as to which documents you are required to submit.
 You will then receive your matriculation certificate, student ticket for buses and trams, student identity card and your library/mensa card.

 Step 5: Applying for a residence permit

-A residence permit can be requested after your arrival.
-For example you could apply for a residence permit and register your new address on the same day.
+A residence permit can be requested after you have registered with the city.
 Please note that it takes up to 6 weeks for an electronic residence permit to be delivered.
-The application for a residence permit must be finished before your visa expires!
-Come to the Foreigners Registration Office (Ausländerbehörde) in good time before your visa expires - even if you do not have all required documents.
-If you do not apply for a residence permit early enough, then you will have to return to your home country.
+The application for a residence permit must be submitted before your visa expires!
+Get in touch with the Foreigners' Registration Office (Ausländerbehörde) in good time before your visa expires - even if you do not have all required documents.
+If you do not apply for a residence permit before your visa expires, you will have to return to your home country.